DrPaulBrewer/single-market-robot-simulator/README.md

 [![Coverage Status](https://coveralls.io/repos/github/DrPaulBrewer/single-market-robot-simulator/badge.svg?branch=master)](https://coveralls.io/github/DrPaulBrewer/single-market-robot-simulator?branch=master)

-A stand alone nodejs app or module for creating robot trading simulations in a single market with configurable supply and demand.
+A stand alone nodejs app and software module for creating numerical experiments with a single market.

-By default uses my implementation of Gode and Sunder's Zero Intelligence Robots, but you can use other robot types or also write and register your own robots.
+The induced supply and demand is configurable, as are the types of trading robots populating the market.

 ## Programmer's Documentation on ESDoc